St Johns Shopping Centre, Liverpool

-St Johns Liverpool is the largest covered shopping centre in the city of Liverpool, located in the heart of the city since 1969 and home to more than 100 retailers.
-The centre is also home to a contemporary St John's Market which has a history dating back to the original 1822 St. John's Market, although the current market was opened to the public by Queen Elizabeth II in April 1971.

-All businesses located in St Johns Liverpool are members of City Central, a Business Improvement District (BID) representing approximately 630 businesses in the retail and leisure heart of Liverpool city centre.
+St Johns Shopping Centre is the largest covered shopping centre in the city of Liverpool, located in the heart of the city since 1969 and home to more than 100 retailers.
+All businesses located in St Johns Liverpool are members of Retail & Leisure BID, a Business Improvement District (BID) representing approximately 630 businesses in the retail and leisure heart of Liverpool city centre.

 History

 One of the first fully enclosed, roofed market halls, St. John's Market opened to the public in 1822.
 It was the largest in the nineteenth century.
 It was designed by John Foster, Junior with "136 stone-trimmed classical arched window bays, supported by 116 interior cast-iron pillars".
 In 1964 it was demolished.
+The refurbished market was re-opened to the public by Queen Elizabeth II in April 1971.

 Shopping Centre

-St Johns Liverpool, which was designed by architect James A. Roberts, opened in 1969.
+St Johns Shopping Centre, which was designed by architect James A. (Jim) Roberts, opened in 1969.

 A subway with direct access to Lime Street station was open before being boarded up some years later.
 There were two major fires in the centre, on 26 September 1977 and 17/18 December 1979.

 Considerations were made by Liverpool City Council in relation to a possible relocation of the shopping market as part of a larger redevelopment proposal for the centre.
 Land Securities, the then owner of the shopping centre, was aiming to start the refurbishment in early 2009 with the market moving in 2010 if the proposals went ahead.

-In March 2013, St Johns Liverpool was acquired by InfraRed Capital Partners for £76.5 million and has since been acquired by Anacap Financial Partners which purchased the asset in September 2021.
+In March 2013, St Johns Shopping Centre was acquired by InfraRed Capital Partners for £76.5 million and has since been acquired by Anacap Financial Partners which purchased the asset in September 2021.

 Work started in July 2013 to completely refurbish and renovate the food court.
 The £1.6 million refurbishment, which was carried out by Graham Interior Fitout, dramatically modernised the lower-ground area as well as the atria around the escalators and the first floor balustrading.
 Work took until November 2013 to complete.

 In June 2016, St Johns Market closed for a £2 million refurbishment.
 Following the completion of the refurbishment, the market is now spread over two floors around a central atrium with a number of enhancements, such as the installation of WiFi and new public toilets.
 The refurbishment has also seen an increase in the number of stalls in the market from 90 to approximately 120.
 The market reopened after the completion of the refurbishment on 25 November 2016.
+In March 2024, the market was closed by the council due to over £1.7m of unpaid rent and service charges.